chiarabuono/Assignment1_Cogar/docs/source/component_diagram.rst

 .. #TODO in each file, not here
  For each component list:
  -  their interfaces
  -  describe them according to the component-based software architecture paradigm (i.e., stateless/statefull, data/service, strongly-typed/loosely-typed, etc).

 This page provides an architectural component diagram.
-It is organizedinto three main subsystems:
+It is organized into three main subsystems:

 - Structural Risk Assessment
 - Victim Detection and Reporting